|

 places where they might be seen, but today he could feel her little

-hands working, too, pulling at his lacings.
-And moments later
+hands working too, pulling at his lacings.
+And moments later he

 "Oh!
 Oh, myoh!my bow," she gasped.